lexe-app/lexe-public/SECURITY.md

 ### Confidentiality, integrity and authentication of persisted data

 Each user's Lexe node needs to persist some data for normal node operation.
-To ensure that this data remains confidential, the sensitive components are encrypted using AES-GCM, an **authenticated encryption** algorithm which ensures that Raven cannot overwrite this data with her own chosen inputs and also have it be accepted by the node the next time it decrypts this data.
+To ensure that this data remains confidential, the sensitive components are encrypted using AES-GCM, an **authenticated encryption** algorithm which ensures that Roger cannot overwrite this data with her own chosen inputs and also have it be accepted by the node the next time it decrypts this data.
 The sensitive fields are encrypted under a key derived from the user's root seed and then the ciphertext is stored in Lexe's database along with some metadata.

 Not all persisted data is encrypted.
 Unencrypted metadata includes: